Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 Hide widget (Pro)

 The Hide widget section lets you automatically dismiss the widget under specific conditions, without the visitor needing to click the close button.
-By default, the hide trigger is set to Automatically, which means the widget disappears when the Display widget if conditions are no longer met.
+By default, the hide trigger is set to Automatically, which means the widget disappears when the Visitor conditions are no longer met.

 For example, if a widget is set to appear at 30% scroll depth and the hide trigger is set to Automatically, the widget will disappear if the visitor scrolls back above the 30% mark.
 In a Shopify context, if a widget is configured to appear when the cart total exceeds $50, setting the hide trigger to Automatically means the widget will disappear if the cart total drops back to $50 or below, and reappear if the total rises again.